ZeldaFan0225/ChatGPT-Discord-Bot/config.md

     "staff_roles": The roles which your staff have.
 This will bypass filters and cooldowns (ARRAY OF ROLE IDS), "staff_users": The staff users who don't have any of the staff roles.
 This will bypass filters and cooldowns (ARRAY OF USER IDS), "blacklist_roles": Blacklist users based on their roles.
-Staff have full bypass (ARRAY OF ROLE IDS), "staff_can_bypass_feature_restrictions": When set to true staff won't be restricted by features turned off (BOOLEAN) *4, "dev": Whether this is a development instance or not (BOOLEAN) *3, "global_user_cooldown": The time until a user can send a new request in milliseconds (NUMBER),
+Staff have full bypass (ARRAY OF ROLE IDS), "default_model": The default model to use.
+Model must support chat completion (STRING) *8, "staff_can_bypass_feature_restrictions": When set to true staff won't be restricted by features turned off (BOOLEAN) *4, "dev": Whether this is a development instance or not (BOOLEAN) *3, "global_user_cooldown": The time until a user can send a new request in milliseconds (NUMBER),